Use Terraformer to import existing infrastructure resources into Terraform

 As mentioned in the summary of this article,

-the import command only rewrites tfstate, so
+the import command only rewrites the tfstate file;

-I have good news for you all:
+I have good news for all of you.

-a tool called terraformer has been released as open source software.
+A tool called terraformer has been released as open-source software.

 https://github.com/GoogleCloudPlatform/terraformer